EternityForest/AnyoneCanDoIt/MechanicalDesign.md

 Subfloors can separate from floor joists over time(Possibly from warping involving some other overconstaint), and squeak as nails slide.

-clearly there is some kind of overconstraint happening, or the subfloor would perfectly rest on the joists.
-However,the subfloor is a solid board, and the joists are meant to support it along the whole entire length, so there are effectively infinite constraints points all competing to by the high spot it actually rests on.
+We the want subfloor to perfectly rest flat on the joists  However,the subfloor is a solid board, and the joists are meant to support it along the whole entire length, so there are effectively infinite constraints points all competing to be the "high spots" it actually rests on.

 A little warp, and, you've got a gap, and a squeak can live there!